jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 === Scouts <scouts>
 Scouts gather qualitative and quantitative data about the capabilities and performance of other FRC teams' robots competing in the same events as Grayson Robotics.
-The Strategy Team shall determine what data scouts collect.
+The Strategy Dept. shall determine what data scouts collect.
-The Intelligence Team shall select members to be scouts.
+The Intelligence Dept. shall select members to be scouts.
 Scouts need not go to competition in person if gathering quantitative data on robot performance.

 === Pit Crew <pit_crew>
-Members of the Pit Crew must attend competition and arrive promptly when the doors open unless otherwise stated by the schedule put forth by the Operations sub-team.
+Members of the Pit Crew must attend competition and arrive promptly when the doors open unless otherwise stated by the schedule put forth by the Operations department.

-The Pit Crew are team members from different sub-teams who perform maintenance on the robot between matches.
+The Pit Crew are team members from different departments who perform maintenance on the robot between matches.

-Each sub-team determines which members may need to go to the pit on a per-competition basis.
+Each department determines which members may need to go to the pit on a per-competition basis.

 The drive team are necessarily pit crew.
 Each member of the Pit Crew is not necessarily needed in the pit at all times.
-The Operations Team decides who needs to be present in the pit based on who they need to complete specific tasks.
+The Operations Dept. decides who needs to be present in the pit based on who they need to complete specific tasks.

 === Drive Team <drive_team>
-The Operations Team shall form the drive team through the following process:
+The Operations Dept. shall form the drive team through the following process:
 + Members must pass an assessment of their basic ability to perform their respective role.
 + Members must prove their ability to perform their respective role without incurring penalties.
 + Final selection is random/by lottery.

-The Strategy Team shall define the requirements for passing the exam.
+The Strategy Dept. shall define the requirements for passing the exam.
-The drive coach shall be a member of the strategy team unless no strategy team members pass the assessment.
+The drive coach shall be a member of the Strategy Dept. unless no strategy Dept. members pass the assessment.

 Drive team membership shall stay the same during an ongoing competition season unless:
 - a member resigns